Nursing Education | Teachers College Columbia UniversitySkip to content Skip to main navigation

 Welcome to the Program in Nursing Education

 Starting in Fall 2015, we are taking applications for the Fall 2016 launch of our two new Nursing Education Programs.
-They include a program leading to a Doctorate in Education (EdD) and an advanced certificate program.
+They include a program leading to a Doctor in Education degree (Ed.D.) and an advanced certificate program.
 Both programs are entirely online to provide maximum flexibility for busy nurse professionals seeking advanced training in Nursing Education.

 Doctor of Education

 The Doctor of Education in Nursing Education is designed for nurses with masters degrees who want to become nurse educators in either academic or staff development settings.
 Although all courses are online, the program fosters deep collaboration among students and faculty to maximize preparation for educator roles and to facilitate efficient progress through the program.
 The program features a unique collaborative approach to dissertation design and development .

 Advanced Certificate Program